ricsanfre/pi-cluster/docs/_docs/dns.md

   Potentially this external DNS can be used to access internal services from Internet through my home network firewall, implementing a VPN/Port Forwarding solution.

-  Initially all homelab services are not accesible from Internet, but that External DNS is needed for when generating valid TLS certificates with Let's Encrypt.
+  Initially all homelab services are not accessible from Internet, but that External DNS is needed for when generating valid TLS certificates with Let's Encrypt.
 DNS01 challenge used by Let's Encrypt to check ownership of the DNS domain before issuing the TLS certificate will be implemented using this external DNS service.

 - **Forwarder/Resolver DNS server**, based on `dnsmasq`, running in my homelab router (`gateway`), able to resolve recursive queries by forwarding the requests to the corresponding authoritative servers.

   Configured as DNS server in all homelab nodes.
-It forwards request for `homelab.ricsanfre.com` domain to Authoritative Internal DNS server runing in `node1` and the rest of request to default DNS servers 1.1.1.1 (cloudflare) and 8.8.8.8 (google)
+It forwards request for `homelab.ricsanfre.com` domain to Authoritative Internal DNS server running in `node1` and the rest of request to default DNS servers 1.1.1.1 (cloudflare) and 8.8.8.8 (google)

 ![gateway-dns-dhcp-config](/assets/img/gateway-dns-dhcp-config.png)